 'A different type of equality…not equal treatment, not even equal outcomes, but equal opportunity to learn and flourish in school.’

-Learning support is based on an inclusive model of education where support for students with additional learning needs is typically provided within the regular class.
-We endeavour to be sensitive to issues of self-esteem.
-The Learning Support team works collaboratively with teachers, parents and outside professionals to establish learning strategies that support each student to help them reach their potential.
+The Learning Support team work collaboratively with teachers, wellbeing staff, parents and outside agencies to establish learning strategies that support each student to help them reach their potential.